-The number must not exceed 10^2 CFU/g of preparation.
+The number must not exceed $10^2$ CFU/q of preparation.

 4.9.
 EFFICIENCY TEST OF YPES FOR THE FINING OF MUSTS AND WINES

 The aim is to determine the most compatible quantity needed to achieve fast clarification and colloidal stability of the wine.